WebOrigami/docs/src/content/pattern/filesGraph.md

 ```

 The transform function can accept any graph of markdown content, so we can switch between our object and folder graph implementations at will.
 If we wanted to read the markdown content from a CMS, we could create a graph implementation backed by the CMS, then directly apply the unmodified transform function to that graph.

+Both our JSON utility and markdown-to-HTML transformation are completely independent of the underlying data representation and storage location.

 &nbsp;